Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Logarithmic -modules in the normal crossing case

-An irreducible algebraic subvariety $V$ of $\Spec R_l$ is called a \emph{linear subvariety} if Exp$(V)$ is a subtorus in $(\C^*)^l$.
-Since ideals of subtori are generated by binomials in $T_l$, one can see that linear subvarieties are integral translated linear subspaces of $\C^l$ defined over $\Q$.
+An irreducible algebraic subvariety $V$ of $\Spec R_l$ is called a \emph{linear subvariety} if $\operatorname{Exp}(V)$ is a subtorus of $(\C^*)^l$.
+Since ideals of subtori are generated by binomials in $T_l$, one sees that linear subvarieties are integer translates of linear subspaces of $\C^l$ defined over $\Q$.
 In particular, linear subvarieties are defined over $\Q$.

-An algebraic subvariety $W\subseteq \C^l$ is called a \emph{translated linear subvarieties} if $W=V+a$ for some $a\in \C^l$ and for some linear subvariety $V$.
-Moreover, $W$ is called \emph{$\Q$-translated linear subvariety} if additionally $a\in \Q^l$.
-By definition, the Exp-image of a ($\Q$-translated) translated linear subvariety is a (torsion) translated subtorus.
+An algebraic subvariety $W\subseteq \C^l$ is called a \emph{translated linear subvariety} if $W=V+a$ for some linear subvariety $V$ and some $a\in \C^l$.
+Moreover, $W$ is called a \emph{$\Q$-translated linear subvariety} if, in addition, $a\in \Q^l$.
+Thus the $\operatorname{Exp}$-image of a translated linear subvariety is a translated subtorus, and the $\operatorname{Exp}$-image of a $\Q$-translated linear subvariety is a torsion-translated subtorus.